mailsac/mailsac-examples/about/faq.rst

 For `private addresses, the Inbox App will allow you to download attachments <https://mailsac.com/app>`_.
 You can also `fetch private messages with POP3 <https://mailsac.com/docs/fetch-messages-with-pop3>`_ in your email client, such as Apple Mail or GMail.

-When viewing disposable email addresses, :ref:`you must download the message and parse attachments yourself <doc_attachments>`.
+When working with disposable email via the API, :ref:`you must download the message and parse attachments yourself <doc_attachments>`.
 Attachments cannot be hosted publicly for download because attachments often contain viruses and spam.

 Why would I use Mailsac?
 ------------------------